NeTEx-CEN/NeTEx/README.md

   - NeTEx.xpr
 ----
 # Change Log

+## 1.10 Summary of Changes since v1.11
+### 2019.02.21 UK-34   TRAVEL DOCUMENT  should not be in FARE FRAME  - remove

+ * _Updates to xml schema_:
+ 	* netex_travelDOcument.xsd
+	* netex_fareFame.xsd

+### 2019.02.21 UK-07   FareTable - Allow direct containment of FarePRiceRef,

+* _Updates to xml schema_:
+	* netex_fareTable.xsd
+* _Updates to xml examples_:Various to drop unecessary cel wrappers

+### 2019.02.21 Fix:   Reapply 1.05  Fix Merge in correction  to spelling of AccountingTime.
+NB THis will break any existing documents that use AccountingTime.
+ * _Updates to xml schema_:
+		* netex_duty_version.xsd

 ## 1.10 Summary of Changes since v1.09

-### 2019.02.21 Fix:   Reapply 1.05  Fix Merge in correction  to spelling of AccountingTime.
+### 2019.02.21 Fix:   Reapply 1.09  Fix Merge in correction  to spelling of AccountingTime.
 NB THis will break any existing documents that use AccountingTime.
  * _Updates to xml schema_:
 		* netex_duty_version.xsd